RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 #### Why not just do all the setup in the Vagrantfile and let Vagrant do it all?
 Good question.
 You totally could do this and it would also work.
 Vagrant can be instructed to set up each of the Docker containers in the Vagrantfile.
 However, Docker Compose is a much more portable tool, which can be used in other contexts, so having a working `docker-compose.yml` for the Ripple Stack enables the exact same code to be used again for  configuration of a Docker-only setup, for Boot2Docker, even for live deployments if necessary and appropriate.

+Here's a good intro to Docker and VMs for those wanting more help https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b

 # Getting Started

 **Prerequisites/assumptions:**